aueb-wim/ehr-datafactory-template/README.md

 ```

 As `input folder` we give just the subfolder name in `/data/DataFactory/MRI/dicom/raw/` and not the whole path.
 For example just `1`, `v1` or `2` etc.
 The output of this step is a `volumes.csv` files with the volumetric data of all the MRIs.
-This file is stored in a subfolder with the same name given as `input_folder` the folder `/data/DataFactory/imaging`.
+This file is stored in a subfolder with the same name given as `input_folder` in the folder `/data/DataFactory/imaging`.
 For example `/data/DataFactory/imaging/1`.

 #### Importing the volumetric brain features into the i2b2 capture database